Student Initiated Programs in Japan

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

 Below are a few of many SIP program providers that offer programs in Japan.
 Students may find other program providers not on this list offering programs that better fit their needs.
-The KU Office of Study Abroad does not endorse any particular program provider.
+KU Study Abroad & Global Engagment does not endorse any particular program provider.

 Summer Intensive Language Program Options in Japan

 - Critical Language Scholarship (CLS) Program sponsored by the U.S. Department of State

 - Japan Center for Michigan Universities Summer Language Program

 Summer Program Options in Japan